Summary and Analysis of

 The poem is simple and in a ballad form and has a singsong quality, which is usually a sign of innocence in poems.
 However, there is a completely different message behind it.

-Blake is known to be advocate of innocent children while he criticizes the system that abuses and turn those children into slaves.
+Blake is known to be an advocate of innocent children while he criticizes the system that abuses and turn those children into slaves.
 In this poem too, he is directing our attention towards the orphans of the society.
 He expresses that these angels need our pity and love the most, but we ignore them and do not think of their misery.
 He mocks the elders that take care of these poor children that even they use children’s innocence to gather charity.
 Children are inexperienced and these old wise men treat them and direct them like a herd of lambs.

 This poem reinforces the idea that in this world where there is cruelty and corruption all over, and arrogant people seem to be powerful, these children are actually mighty ones.
 The pure innocent souls hold the power to move Heavens; the Almighty Lord hears their voices.
 Therefore, if we are cruel to these poor orphans, God will not love us, as God loves those who love His creation.
 This poem encourages that in all the cruel and sin-stricken system that uses children as a show of public virtue, one should always cherish pity.